herrdorrsnorre/calc/README.md

 # calc
-Literally just run the hdml and open it in your web browzer.
+Extract the zip and literally just run the hdml and open it in your web browzer.